 At our best, Sunday morning at River Road is a music-filled meet-and-greet with our very highest values.
 It is an encounter with with the sacred that gives us energy and commitment for the days and weeks ahead.

-- Join us each Sunday at 10am, online, or in person at 10am and 12pm.
-Please use the contact form here to let us know you’d like to attend so we can send you more information and the links.
+- Join us each Sunday at 10am, in person or online.
+Please use the contact form to let us know if you’d like to attend virtually so we can send you more information and the link for a Virtual Coffee Hour after the service.

 - Most Sunday services are led by our Senior Minister, Rev. Nancy McDonald Ladd, but many voices weave together to create each Sunday experience.